KevinDelao/Diet-Android-App/README.md

 The purpose of the weight progress fragment is to allow users to track their weight by entering logs into the dieting app.

+The purpose of the notification fragment is to allow the user to schedule a notification to remind them what times they should eat.

 ## Motivation:
 Most diet apps restrict you on what you can track and sometimes provide too many options on what to track for certain foods, the calorie fragment is meant to provide a very simple way for users to enter what they ate and record at what time of the day they ate in order to provide a simple tracking of calories.

 Healthy recipe fragment provides nice looking and easy-to-learn meals to ensure users are motivated to maintain a healthy diet.

 The record tracker fragment allows users to pick up on good eating trends by observing the logs in the fragment and following good habits to facilitate weight loss or muscle gain.

+There are diets that restrict the person on the diet from eating within certain hours, with a scheduled notification, we they can set a schedule of when they are allowed to eat.

 ## Code style: